txt/se17/doc/proj2.md

-# May Project : The Question for Project Bad Smells
+# April Project : The Question for Project Bad Smells

 ## Overview